Winnie-the-Pooh: The Best Bear in All the World: Plot

-The new character
+Background and new character

-Shortly before publication, it was announced that The Best Bear in All the World would introduce a new character to the Hundred Acre Wood in the form of Penguin.
-The Guardian reports how author Brian Sibley was inspired to create the character by a photograph of A. A. Milne's son, Christopher (the real Christopher Robin), with a toy penguin.
-Sibley said, "For me, the challenge was more than just attempting to play A. A. Milne in his own literary game.
-I also wanted to find a way of successfully introducing a brand new character into Pooh's world, whilst being sympathetic to the tone and style of the original books.
-The thought of Pooh encountering a penguin seemed no more outlandish than his meeting a kangaroo and a tiger in a Sussex wood, so I started thinking about what might have happened if, on a rather snowy day, Penguin had found his way to Pooh Corner."
-The Stylist reports that Penguin is the first new character to be authorised by the Milne estate.
-The Independent reports that the original penguin toy is also thought to have been bought at Harrods.
-"The toy department where Mrs. Milne bought the iconic bear hosted a huge array of stuffed animals," said Harrods archivist Sebastian Wormell.
-"In the early years of the 20th century, toy penguins soared in popularity as the exploits of Antarctic explorers such as Shackleton and Scott fascinated the public.
-We believe that the toy pictured could be Squeak, which originated in our 1922 catalogue and came from Pip, Squeak and Wilfred, a popular cartoon-strip."
+Shortly before publication, it was announced that The Best Bear in All the World would officially introduce a new character to the Hundred Acre Wood in the form of Penguin.
+Author Brian Sibley was inspired to create the character by a photograph of A. A. Milne's son, Christopher Robin Milne (the real Christopher Robin), playing with a toy penguin.

+Sibley stated that the challenge was more than just attempting to play "A. A. Milne in his own literary game", but also to successfully introduce a brand new character while remaining sympathetic to the tone and style of the original books.
+He reasoned that the thought of Pooh encountering a penguin seemed "no more outlandish than his meeting a kangaroo and a tiger in a Sussex wood".
+Penguin is the first new character to be authorised by the Milne estate.

+The original penguin toy belonging to Christopher Robin is thought to have been bought at Harrods.
+According to Harrods archivist Sebastian Wormell, the toy department where Mrs. Milne bought the iconic original bear hosted a huge array of stuffed animals.
+"In the early years of the 20th century, toy penguins soared in popularity as the exploits of Antarctic explorers such as Shackleton and Scott fascinated the public," Wormell explained.
+Experts believe the toy pictured in the photograph could be "Squeak", a toy that originated in the 1922 Harrods catalogue based on the popular cartoon strip Pip, Squeak and Wilfred.

 Other sequels

 This is the second authorised sequel to Milne's original stories.
-The first, Return to the Hundred Acre Wood, was written by David Benedictus and also illustrated by Mark Burgess.
-This also introduced a new character, Lottie the Otter.
+The first, Return to the Hundred Acre Wood (2009), was written by David Benedictus and also illustrated by Mark Burgess.
+It similarly introduced a new character, Lottie the Otter.

 Another special adventure was conceived for Pooh's 90th birthday, Winnie-the-Pooh Meets the Queen, in which Pooh visits Buckingham Palace for the occasion of Queen Elizabeth II's 90th birthday.